pinecone-io/nvidia-rag/README.md

    - The generated response is sent back to the **RAG Playground**, where the user can view the answer to their query as well as check the output of the retriever module using the `Citations` option.

 7. **Ingestion of Data**:
    - Separately, unstructured data is ingested into the system via the `POST /documents` API using the **Ingestor server microservice**.
-This data is preprocessed, split into chunks and stored in the **Milvus Vector Database** using **Nvingest microservice** which is called from the ingestor microservice.
+This data is preprocessed, split into chunks and stored in the **Pinecone Vector Database** using **Nvingest microservice** which is called from the ingestor microservice.

 This modular design ensures efficient query processing, accurate retrieval of information, and easy customization.

 ## Get Started With NVIDIA RAG Blueprint